Back To Top

 Situational factors you can control:

-• Friends: When you spend a lot of time with people who regularly use drugs, you tend to adopt their habits.
+• Friends: When you spend a lot of time with people who regularly use drugs, you tend to use drugs as well.

-• Environment: Some areas of the country have higher rates of drug use than others do, creating a culture of drug use that can increase the risk for drug-related problems.
+• Environment: Some areas of the country have higher rates of drug use than others do, creating a culture of drug use that can increase the risk for substance addiction.

 Find Support near You